Free IP Sniffer with PRTG

 PRTG monitors all the major flow protocols (IPFIX, NetFlow, jFlow, sFlow).
 As with the Packet Sniffer sensor, you can break down your traffic by IP address, protocol, and port to take a closer look.
 The NetFlow protocol is used mostly by Cisco devices, which you can monitor with our NetFlow v5and NetFlow v9 sensors (preconfigured or custom).

-SNMP Traffic monitoring
+SNMP traffic monitoring

 The SNMP Traffic sensor monitors traffic on a device using the Simple Network Management Protocol.
 It shows the number of incoming and outgoing errors, discarded packets, unicast and non-unicast packets; the incoming, outgoing, and total traffic; and the number of incoming unknown protocols.